-Class day and time: Monday/Wednesday from 12:00 a.m. - 1:20 p.m.
+Class day and time: Tuesday/Thursday 2:00 a.m. - 3:20 p.m.

-Class location: TEC 341
+Class location: TEC 322

 Course Description: This course is designed to assist teachers in understanding the structure, organization, and management of public schools.
 Discussion topics will include school history, law, teacher professionalism, ethics, and special populations.
 A minimum of 10 hours for this course will be spent in field experiences in a public classroom.
 During Field Experiences students will observe public school teachers and students for information related to class work.